Systems and processes.

 Systems is the documentation of the methods and processes that define how a business works.
 These can be handed over to your staff to help them achieve consistency and reliability in doing repetitive tasks.
 If successfully applied, this gives us the freedom to work ‘ON’ the business whilst being confident of how things operate ‘IN’ your business, even in your absence.

-Short answer: Systems is how we do things, all extracted from your head, written down for your staff to learn, do the task by themselves, so you don’t have to.
+Short answer: Systems are how we do things, all extracted from your head, written down for your staff to learn, do the task by themselves, so you don’t have to.

 Our goal is to strategically shift your mindset to apply systems in your business.
 We need to carefully think about documenting every task in your business so it can be completed by someone else other than you.
 Remember, you are in business to build something that gives you the life you want.
 If you started up your business because you think you can change the world or transform other people’s lives, you think you can do that by attending to every client?
 Or doing marketing letters?
 Invoicing customers?

 Most people are wary of building systems for numerous reasons.
-Consultant, Dale Beaumont, has done a lot of work in this space and has identified six main blockers:
+Listed below are the six main blockers:

 A change in mindset towards systemising your business is a provocative approach in reframing your perception at how you can run things in your business.
 Knowing what we missed is the first leap to unlocking our capacity to grow and develop systems in our business, whatever reasons we may have for not doing so.